At a Glance

 ✨Showcase Your Quantitative Skills

 Be prepared to discuss your experience in quantitative trading and research.
-Highlight specific projects where you've developed or implemented trading strategies, especially in commodities.
+Highlight specific projects where you've developed and implemented trading strategies, especially in commodities.
 Use examples that demonstrate your strong coding skills in Python or C++.

 ✨Demonstrate Data Analysis Expertise